carpentries-incubator/R-ecology-lesson/episodes/00-introduction-r-rstudio.Rmd

 R is designed for data analysis.
 It comes with special data structures and data types that make handling of missing data and statistical factors convenient.

-R can connect to spreadsheets, databases, and many other data formats, on your computer or on the web.
+R can read data from many different file types, including geospatial data, and connect to local and remote databases.

 ### R produces high-quality graphics

-R has well-developed plotting capabilities, and the `ggplot2` package is one of, if not the most powerful plotting language today.
+R has well-developed plotting capabilities, and the `ggplot2` package is one of, if not the most powerful pieces of plotting software available today.
 We will begin learning to use `ggplot2` in the next episode.

 ### R has a large and welcoming community